releng-tool/releng-tool/Documentation/developer-guide.rst

 The value after the prefix is a path which will be provided to a ``bzr export`` call [#bzrexport]_.
 Content from a Bazaar repository will be fetched and archived into a file during fetch stage.
-Once an cached archive is made, the fetch stage will be skipped unless the archive is manually removed.
+Once a cached archive is made, the fetch stage will be skipped unless the archive is manually removed.

 cvs site